 Sazerac Straight Rye Whiskey is an authentic whiskey that is produced at the Buffalo Trace Distillery in Frankfort, Kentucky.
 This distillery is more than 200 years old, which makes it one of the oldest working distilleries in the United States.
 Sazerac has owned Buffalo Trace since 1992 and now uses it to produce a wide range of whiskeys and other spirits.

-Sazerac Straight Rye Whiskey has won several awards and is considered one of the best Rye whiskeys produced in the United States.
+Sazerac has won several awards and is considered one of the best rye whiskeys produced in the United States.
 It has a beautiful mahogany appearance, with a nose containing pepper, vanilla, and clove.
 The palate is sophisticated, including a healthy dose of pepper, cinnamon, and orange.
 The finish is very dry, with a hint of honey and anise.

 Historically, Maryland has been the center of rye whiskey production in the United States.
 This has changed over the years as leading rye brands moved to other parts of the country or have been sold off to other distilleries.
 The team behind Sagamore Spirit is hoping to make Maryland the home of rye whiskey production once more.

-Sagamore Spirit Rye Whiskey is produced at a large waterfront distillery in the heart of Maryland using copper stills.
-The facility isn’t just a working distillery, it is a tasting centre which educates people about the history of Maryland’s rye whiskeys.
+Sagamore Spirit is produced at a large waterfront distillery in the heart of Maryland using copper stills.
+The facility isn’t just a working distillery, it is a tasting center that educates people about the history of Maryland’s rye whiskeys.

 Pikesville Rye (6 Year)

-With roots dating back to the 1800’s, Pikesville Rye is another traditional rye whiskey that is packed with flavour.
+With roots dating back to the 1800s, Pikesville Rye is another traditional rye whiskey that is packed with flavor.
 Although the whiskey was originally produced in Maryland, it is now distilled by the Heaven Hill distillery in Kentucky.
-Fortunately, Heaven Hill have closely followed the original recipe, producing a whiskey of exceptional consistency and quality.
+Fortunately, Heaven Hill has closely followed the original recipe, producing a whiskey of exceptional consistency and quality.